using a solid-state relay…

-This SSR device is not suitable for old amps (Heathkit, etc.) that use 120VDC keying circuits, or any voltage AC.
+This SSR device (DMO063) is not suitable for old amps that use AC, or DC above 60 volts, for its t/r relay.
 The DMO063 is 60 volts max, DC only.
 Use a suitable relay for those.
 See your amp’s manual to verify its keying voltage and current.
 See 2019 Update, above, and use the MPDCD3 for DC relay amps and the MP240D3 for AC relay amps (unverified, but should work fine).

 If you get erratic behavior from either amp keying or ALC, wind the cords a few times through a FT-140-77 (low HF bands), or -31 (high HF bands) toroid from Amidon or Palomar.
 (Snap-on split chokes are crap).

 Make sure to cable-tie (or tape) the phono cords back to the ACC plug to prevent pulling on the connections.
 Make sure all connections are properly soldered and well insulated.

-Make sure to set a 15-20 millisecond TX DELAY in the radio.
+Make sure to set a 15-30 millisecond TX DELAY in the radio.
 This gives the amp time to close its big open-frame relay before receiving RF drive.
-Failure to set TX DELAY may result in popping sounds when using VOX, and may damage the amplifier.
+Failure to set TX DELAY may result in popping sounds when using VOX, and "hot-switching" may damage the amplifier.
 In the IC-7100, TX DELAY is in the Set → Functions menu.

 I started playing around with separate receive antennas, such as the Loop-on-Ground (LoG), and needed a way to run a seperate receive antenna on the 7100, which unlike the larger radios does not have a receive antenna input.
 Since the SSR was keying the amp, I couldn’t use the HSEND line for other purposes, like antenna switching.
 So I built an accessory breakout box.
 It adds more functionality to the HSEND signal than just keying an amp.